Managing your urostomy

 What is a prolapse?

 This the total or partial external projection of the intestinal segment.
 It can be due to an accidental strain or happen spontaneously.
-Although unusual in appearance, it is not dangerous, but you mut be careful not to injure the intestine during care or with the equipment, and you should consult a urologist to proceed to a surgical correction.
+Although unusual in appearance, it is not dangerous, but you mut be careful not to injure the intestine during care or with the equipment, and you should consult your nurse or doctor to proceed to a surgical correction.

 What does eventration mean?

 Around the stoma there sometimes appears a more or less pronounced projection that causes discomfort in the system (leakage) or esthetic problems (visible under the clothes).
-This is an 'eventration' which can be corrected by wearing a special 'stoma belt' or may require surgical correction.
+This is an 'eventration' which can be corrected.
+Please ask your nurse or doctor.